 51. Joker Tattoo

 The Joker is a surprisingly much-loved villain from the DC comic series; he was also later portrayed in films.
 Despite being Batman’s arch-nemesis, many people are drawn to this character because he is mischievous, mysterious, and a trickster.
 Although he is evil, he can be seen more as a symbol of rebellion, and men are often able to relate to this, as well as some of his other traits.
 Plus, his appearance is so unusual to look at, with strange makeup and bright hair, making it an eye-catching piece.
-When deciding to tattoo the Joker, it’s worth noting that this design looks best in vibrant colors.
+When deciding on a joker tattoo it’s worth noting that the design looks best in vibrant colors.

 If you love being outdoors and feel at peace in nature, then an excellent piece for you would be a mountain tattoo.
 There are many different interpretations of how to get it inked; some men opt for a simple silhouette, while others dedicated an entire sleeve to the landscape.
 Still, most people will agree that it symbolizes love for travel and adventure.
 The design can also indicate a journey or how it can be an uphill climb to achieve something.

 53. Octopus tattoo

 A squid or octopus tattoo is often linked to intelligence, mystery, and illusion.
 The animal can avoid enemies, or easily escape from danger by suddenly releasing black ink.
 In real-life, these creatures are found in many different colors, and in the form of a tattoo, they tend to be especially eye-catching when completed in bold, bright shades.
 The beauty of these designs is that no two are quite alike, and there are many interesting interpretations.
 The best placement is somewhere with a decent amount of skin, like the shoulder or chest, so that the details of their tentacles can be shown.